TIGR-Republic/TIGR-Standard-Core/docs/Disclosure.md

 - **Transparent Proof of Concept:** Current blockchain entries represent a transparent Proof of Concept intended to demonstrate architectural integrity to future regulators and participants.

 **Regulatory note (Czech Republic):**
 The former Czech trade license No. 81 (“Provision of services related to virtual assets”) was abolished on February 15, 2025.
 As of the date of this disclosure, the national licensing process for MiCA‑compliant CASP authorization has not yet been opened by the Czech National Bank.
-Until TIGR obtains a CASP license, the project remains strictly in an internal Research & Development (R&D) mode.
+Project TIGR remains strictly in an internal Research & Development (R&D) mode until full technical decentralization is achieved (pursuant to Recital 22 MiCA) or until a national authorization process is established in accordance with current legal interpretations.

 ## 5. Evidence and Auditability
 **Evidence Retention:** Transaction snapshots, address mappings, and internal accounting records documenting the on‑chain state and the internal nature of operations are retained and available for audit by authorized parties.